-Rear Admiral Quinn is a 1977 graduate of the U.S. Naval Academy.
-His operational tours included service as a division officer and operations department head in USS Racine (LST 1191), combat systems officer in USS O’Brien (DD 975), combat systems officer in USS Chandler (DDG 996), executive officer in USS Lake Champlain (CG 57), commanding officer in USS Barry (DDG 52), commander of Destroyer Squadron 28, commander of Task Force 73/Logistics Group Western Pacific, commander of Carrier Strike Group 3, and commander of the John C. Stennis Strike Group.
+Rear Adm.
+Quinn is a 1977 graduate of the U.S. Naval Academy.
+His operational tours included service as a division officer and operations department head for USS Racine (LST 1191), combat systems officer for USS O’Brien (DD 975), combat systems officer for USS Chandler (DDG 996), executive officer for USS Lake Champlain (CG 57), commanding officer for USS Barry (DDG 52), commander, Destroyer Squadron 28, commander, Task Force 73/Logistics Group Western Pacific, commander, Carrier Strike Group Three, and commander, John C. Stennis Strike Group.

 Quinn is a distinguished graduate of the Naval Postgraduate School, graduating with a master's degree in information science.
 He also attended the Surface Warfare Officer Department Head School, graduating first in his class and receiving the City of Newport and Navy League Award.
 He completed his Joint service education at the Armed Forces Staff College.

 Assignments ashore have included service as aide to commander, Naval Surface Force, Pacific Fleet; as head of the Contingency Cell and Strike Leader Attack Training Syllabus (SLATS) instructor at the Naval Strike Warfare Center; as senior member of the CINC's Initiatives Team on the special staff of the commander in chief, U.S. Transportation Command; as branch head for Land Attack Warfare (N864) on the Chief of Naval Operations staff; as executive assistant to commander, Atlantic Fleet/commander, Fleet Forces Command; and as commander, Naval Surface Force Atlantic.